Meta-Neighborhoods: Experiments

+Note that backbones like ResNet-56 are \emph{already powerful} for these datasets and there is limited room for improvement over the $\textit{vanilla}$ model.
+For instance, employing ResNet-110 instead of ResNet-56 \emph{only gives 0.14\% and 0.40\% further improvements} on CIFAR-10 and CIFAR-100, but at the expense of doubling the number of parameters.
+Yet Meta-Neighborhoods still consistently achieve greater improvements over $\textit{vanilla}$ than previous SOTA meta-learning method MAXL \cite{liu2019self}.
+Compared to $\textit{vanilla}$ models, Meta-Neighborhoods with the same backbone architecture contains extra trainable parameters stored in the dictionary $M$.
+However, as discussed in Appendix \ref{vanilla_extra}, the performance boost in our paper originates from adjusting models using neighbors, rather than a naive increase in the number of parameters.

+Since we implement $f_\phi$ as a cosine similarity classification layer, $\phi$ can be regarded as the prototypes for each class.
+To verify that finetuning over neighborhoods helps with the classification, we compare the cosine similarity between the extracted feature $z_i$ and its corresponding ground-truth prototypes $\phi[y_i]$ before and after finetuning, where $y_i$ is the class label for $z_i$.
+From Fig.~\ref{fig3}, we can see that the cosine similarities increase after finetuning for most test examples, which indicates better predictions after finetuning.

+We conduct ablation studies for $S$ and $T$ in Appendix \ref{ablation_study_S_gamma}.
+Ablations for the number of inner loop finetuning steps and different forms of $\alpha$ (scalar or diagonal) are provided in Appendix \ref{ablation_study_alpha}.
+Additional experiments for $\textit{vanilla}$ models trained with dot-product output layer and SGD are provided in Appendix \ref{ablation_vanilla}.
+We also discuss the inference speed of our model in Appendix \ref{inference_speed}.

+\paragraph{Analysis of Learned Neighbors} In Fig.~\ref{fig7}, we use t-SNE \cite{maaten2008visualizing} to visualize the 2D embeddings of the learned neighbors (marked as ``+") along with the training data (marked as ``o") on CIFAR-10 and MNIST.
+The 2D embeddings of training data are computed on the features $z_i=\mu_\theta(x_i)$, and embeddings of learned neighbors are computed on keys $k_j$.
+Classes of the learned neighbors are inferred from values $v_j$.
+It is shown that our model learns neighbors beyond the training set as the learned neighbors do not completely overlap with the training data, and the learned neighbors represent ``hard cases" around class boundaries to assist our model making better predictions.
+It is also interesting to note that this follows the same trend as our toy example in Fig.~\ref{fig1}.

-We investigate whether the learned neighbors in $M$ are semantically meaningful by retrieving their 5-nearest neighbors in the testing set using $k_j$.
-We found most entries can retrieve consistent neighbors, but due to the limitation of space, we only show 12 entries on CIFAR-10 in Figure \ref{fig5}.
-It is shown that the retrieved 5-nearest neighbors for each learned neighbor not only come from the same class, but also represent a specific sub-category concept.
-For instance, both of the entries on the fifth row represent ``ship", but the first represents ``steamship" while the second represents ``speedboat".
+We further investigate whether the learned neighbors are semantically meaningful by retrieving their 5-nearest neighbors from the test set.
+As shown in Appendix \ref{vis_neighbor_sub_category}, the retrieved 5-nearest neighbors for each learned neighbor not only come from the same class, but also represent a specific sub-category concept.
+In Appendix \ref{sub_category_discovery}, we quantitatively show that our method has superior sub-category discovery performance than $\textit{vanilla}$ on CIFAR-100: our method achieves 63.3\% accuracy on the 100 fine-grained classes while $\textit{vanilla}$ only achieves 59.28\%.
+This indicates our learned neighbors can preserve fine-grained details that are not explicitly given in the supervision signal.
+Qualitative results are shown in Fig.~\ref{fig6}.